 So, who makes a good swim teacher at our school?

-- Someone who understands that children develop at different rates and is keen for each child to feel successful regardless of their progress.
+- Someone who understands that children develop at different rates and is keen for each child to feel successful; regardless of the speed of their progress.

 - Someone who is a bit of a problem solver - when one technique doesn't work with one child, there are lots of different avenues to try.